Houseboating 101

 4. For Lake Powell, call 800-225-5288 if you use ATT for long distance or have an active ATT calling card.
 Otherwise call 10102880 if you don't use ATT for long distance.

 This call will need an operator to assist you.
 When you get the automated voice for various options, wait till the end, then SAY "OPERATOR" and you'll be connected to a real person, an operator.
 When you reach the ATT operator ask to connected to the Window Rock Marine Operator in Arizona to place a Shore to Ship call.
-If the operator acts like she doesn't know what your talking about (likely), ask to speak to a supervisor.
+If the operator acts like she doesn't know what your talking about (likely) and doesn't know who the Window Rock Marine Operater is, ask to speak to a supervisor.
 Ask the supervisor for Window Rock Marina Operator, tell the supervisor the ATT router number is 520058121 (this is not a phone number) for Window Rock Marine operator.
 They will ask you for the name of the vessel to make the call.

 Campfires and Fireworks

-Although many of us have shot off fireworks during vacations, don’t bring them to Lake Mead, Lake Mohave, or Lake Powell.
-It's illegal within the National Park boundaries.
+Although many of us have shot off fireworks during vacations, but trust me on this..... don’t bring them to Lake Mead, Lake Mohave, or Lake Powell.
+It's illegal within the National Park boundaries, a federal offense.
 The surrounding sage brush can burn like gasoline, and with the prevailing winds a fire can spread out of control very quickly.
 If you plan on having a campfire, be careful, especially if a sudden gust of wind comes up.
 Sudden gusts of wind are common at Lake Mead, Mohave, and Powell, right out of the blue....so be forewarned.

 Houseboat Anchoring

 These Colorado River lakes can have powerful wind storms at almost any time.
 Adequate anchoring on shore is very important.
 The typical "danford" anchor looks like upside-down "A" with a 1/2" shaft welded to the feet of the "A", providing so-called "ears" that extend about 6" on each side.
 Bury the anchor deep enough so the "spade" is hooked good under ground, yet shallow enough so the shackle shaft can point directly to the rear houseboat cleats.
-After burying each anchor, back them up with a stake in front of each ear of the anchor ears (2 stakes per anchor).
-If you own your own houseboat, I suggest using car axles for these stakes.
+After burying each anchor, back them up with a stake in front of each ear of the anchor ears (2 stakes per anchor, one on each side of the anchor).
+If you own your own houseboat, we suggest using car axles for these stakes.
 They work great because the hub flange works to pin the anchor ear down, plus they are big, heavy, and strong.
 It's also good practice to use one of these axles for staking the bow of the boat to the beach.
 This keeps the bow from blowing sideways in rising waters and high winds.
+See our Anchor Page.

 Anchor Stakes